BrainardLab/MatlabJobSupport/README.md

 The Docker images will provide portable, isolated execution environments where jobs can run, and conventions for organzing files and configuring Matlab toolboxes.

 # Jobs
-We have some Matlab functions for working with [jobs](matlab/jobs) in Matlab.
+We have some Matlab functions for working with [jobs](matlab/jobs).
 These help do things like:
  - Declare a job of work as a Matlab struct.
  - Save/load jobs to/from JSON.
  - Execute the job in Matlab and exit with a status code that indicates job success.